spark2k06/PCXT_MiSTer/TASKS.md

   - Blank or handle the 9th column correctly for non-line-graphics characters.
 - Acceptance:
   - Box-drawing characters join correctly in 80-column text mode.
+- Completed:
+  - `ega_sequencer.v` now exports Sequencer Clocking Mode bit `0` as `char_9dot`.
+  - `ega_attrib_ctrl.v` now exports Attribute Mode Control bit `2` as `line_graphics_enable`.
+  - `ega_top.v` adds a text CRTC/fetch tick for 9-dot character timing while
+    preserving the existing graphics fetch cadence.
+  - `ega_text.v` extends the glyph shifter to 9 bits and copies the 8th glyph column into the 9th dot only for characters `C0h..DFh` when line graphics are enabled.
+  - Non-line characters, and line characters when line graphics are disabled, use the background color in the 9th column.
+  - `ega_text_tb.sv` adds deterministic checks for 9-dot line graphics repeat, normal-character 9th-column blanking, and disabled line-graphics blanking.
+  - `git diff --check` passed.
+  - Quartus Analysis & Elaboration passed with 0 errors and 249 warnings.
+  - HDL simulation could not be run because no standalone simulator is installed;
+    see `TEST_TOOLS.md`.

 ### EGA-607 - Implement Cursor Rendering